-“You never pay attention.
+Lack of communication in marriage: “You never pay attention.
 You always do what you want.
-You do not respect the budget we have agreed.
+You do not respect the budget we have agreed upon.
 I do not understand why you bought that TV for the room.
 We do not need it, that expense is not in the budget.
 You are useless.
 You are a fool and inconsiderate.
-I am tired of you continually doing whatever you want and not consulting these kinds of decisions with me”.
+I am tired of you always doing whatever you want and not consulting with me.”

-“You are always telling me that you are not going to do it again and you end up doing it anyway.
-Could it be that you do not realize the behavior you show?
-How long do I have to put up with these packages of yours?
+“You are always telling me that you are not going to do it again, and you end up doing it anyway.
+Could it be that you do not understand your behavior?
+How long do I have to put up with these packages of yours?”

-Communication is key in all relationships, but especially the marital ones.
+Communication is key in all relationships, but especially in marriages.
 Many studies confirm that a marriage’s success is in communication.
 Efficient communication is not something innate in human beings, but something that is developed over the years.
-Several factors influence how your communication is, that is the case of your life script, the way you were raised, the emotional dynamics you experienced in your family of origin, your attachment style, and the emotional experiences you have lived in life.
+Several factors influence how you communicate.
+Besides, it is affected by the way you were raised, the emotional dynamics you experienced in your family, your attachment style, and the emotional experiences you have lived.
 These factors can determine whether you have positive communication or negative communication.

-Virginia Satir presents 4 styles of dysfunctional communication that marriages often experience when they are under stress and have low self-esteem.
+Virginia Satir presents four styles of dysfunctional communication that often appear in marriages when they are under stress.
 These are: The Accuser, the Appeaser, The Super Reasoner, and the Irrelevant.
 On the other hand, she advocates the development of a functional style or form of communication.

-The Accusing style is the one used by the wife in the negative communication with which we began our article.
-All that wife does is to accuse her husband for what he did or did not do.
+The Accusing style is the one used by the wife at the beginning of this article.
+All that wife does is spout accusations of what he did or did not do.
 She hides her feelings of low self-esteem and vulnerability by trying to control her husband, expressing her disagreement over his actions.
-The accusing style is continually trying to find flaws, criticizing, and calling out nicknames.
-It is as if the accuser does not feel good without making the other member of the family feel inferior.
-This style presents an image that the person is superior to the other person.
+The accusing style is continually looking for flaws, criticizing, and name-calling.
+It is as if the accuser does not feel good unless they are making the other family member feel inferior.
+This style presents the accuser as superior.

-The responding husband in the story is apparently using the Appeasing style.
-That husband hides his feelings of low self-esteem and vulnerability by trying to appease, please, and satisfy his wife’s demands.
-He does this not because he is actually sorry, but because it is the strategy, he has unconsciously developed in order to survive stressful times in his relationships.
-That is why in this style, the person tries to apologize and do the unspeakable so that he/she pleases the other person at the cost of sacrificing the emotional needs.
-Deep down, in this style, the person tries to avoid being rejected and seeks to be valued and accepted through approval.
+Thus, the husband in the story is using the appeasing style.
+This husband hides his feelings of low self-esteem and vulnerability by trying to appease, please, and satisfy his wife’s demands.
+He does this not because he is actually sorry, but because it is the strategy he has unconsciously developed in order to survive stressful times in his relationships.